typedb/typedb/docs/pages/documentation/11-examples/modern.md

 $n val "peter" isa name;
 ```

-In Graql, a match is formed of three parts: the `match` statement, an optional `select` statement, and any other
+In Graql, a match is formed of two parts: the `match` statement statement and any optional
-optional [modifiers](../graql/match-queries.html#modifiers) that you choose to apply to the listing of results.
-Only
+[modifiers](../graql/match-queries.html#modifiers) that you choose to apply to the listing of results.
+Only the first
-the first part of a match is needed: the modifier parts are optional.
+part of a match is needed: the modifiers are optional.

 In the `match $x isa person` match we are not using any modifiers, so let's add some now.
 We use `order by` to modify
 how the results are listed out - in this case, we order them by ascending age, so the youngest person is shown first.